afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/AnalogClutchPaddles/AnalogClutchPaddles_en.md

 void simWheelSetup()
 {
     ...
-    inputs::setAnalogClutchPaddles(GPIO_NUM_12, GPIO_NUM_13, 40, 41);
+    inputs::setAnalogClutchPaddles(GPIO_NUM_12, GPIO_NUM_13);
     ...
 }
 ```

-Note that `inputs::setDigitalClutchPaddles()` is incompatible and must not be called.
+You should also set two input numbers for the clutch paddles to work in "regular buttons" mode: place a call to `inputHub::setClutchInputNumbers()`.
+More on this later.

 Recalibration can be achieved through the companion app, but you may assign a button combination for that.
-Place a call to `setCalibrationCommandBitmaps()`:
+Place a call to `inputHub:setCalibrationCommandBitmaps()`:

 - First parameter is a sequence of calls to `BITMAP(<input number>)` separated by `|`.
 All buttons have to be pressed at the same time and none of the others.
 - Ignore the second (optional) parameter or set to zero, for now, since it is not related to this subsystem.